ritikbanger/qp-assessment/README.md

 ### Note

-- To run: docker-compose up
+- To run with docker: docker-compose up
+- To run without docker (need of creation of a PG db): npm start
 - Base url: http://localhost:3001